vrcx-plugin-system/vrcx-plugin-system/README.md

 2. Load plugin section with URL input and validation
 3. Loaded plugins with full metadata and 4 action buttons each
 4. Failed plugins section with retry capability
-5. Active module instances grid (clickable for console inspection)
+5. Plugin instances grid (clickable for console inspection)

 ### Context Menu API